 Changes took effect from 1st January 2022.
 You can also view a short video created by IATA explaining changes to PI 966 & PI 969.

 To raise awareness and assist Shippers in understanding the requirements related to the transport of Lithium Batteries, IATA has prepared an updated lithium-battery-guidance-document which includes packing instructions and FAQ’s.
 It is free to download and offers guidance in summary based on the 63rd (2022) Edition of the IATA Dangerous Goods Regulations (DGR).
+Check out the recent lithium battery dangerous goods regulations here.

 Other resources for IATA lithium battery regulations can be found on the IATA website.